shivathapaa/Nepali-Date-Picker/README.md

   <img src=".github/assets/nepaliDatePickerBanner.png" alt="" width="100%">
 </p>

-KMP Nepali Date Picker for both Android and/or iOS which aligns with the Material3 Date Picker.
+KMP Nepali Date Picker for both Android and/or iOS and/or KMP (JVM, JS, Wasm) which aligns with the Material3 Date Picker.
 This library provides UI and various utilities to work with Nepali Dates, and acts as a bridge between Nepali Calendar and Gregorian Calendar.

 <br>